 4.a.
 File Content: Select the ‘Attachments Content‘ field from the ‘When a new email arrives‘ action

-NOTE: As there could be more than one attachment in an email Flow will automatically place the ‘Get PDF Form Data‘ action into an ‘Apply to Each‘ loop.
+NOTE: As there could be more than one attachment in an email, Power Automate will automatically place the ‘Get PDF Form Data‘ action into an ‘Apply to Each‘ loop.
 You may need to add additional configuration to your flow to identify the correct attachment(s) as needed.

 5. We now need to obtain a sample of the generated JSON data which will enable us to add additional actions to parse and use the returned JSON data.

 5.a.
 Test the Flow using your preferred method, click ‘Save & Test‘

 5.b.
 For this example I selected ‘I’ll perform the trigger action‘ which I invoked by manually sending an email aligned to the configuration of the trigger action.

 5.c.
 Once the Flow has executed open the ‘ Get PDF Form Data‘ action, and click ‘Click to download‘

 5.d.
 Depending on your browser; the JSON payload will either download as a file or open within a new browser tab.
 We use Firefox’s developer edition browser which opens the JSON file in a new browser tab